 Most motherboard makers along with Intel themselves offer software that duplicates some of the overclock settings usually kept locked away in BIOS.
 This allows tweaking without constantly rebooting into Windows to check the stability and performance returns for each adjustment, which saves a lot of time and frustration.

 The truly dedicated can take the final step and buy a motherboard made especially for overclocking.
-In addition to sporting beefier components built to withstand the strain of hardcore overclocking, these boards feature actual buttons that affect the multiplier, BCLK, and other settings directly, without requiring software or special modes, for the ultimate in tweaking flexibility.
+In addition to sporting beefier components built to withstand the strain of hardcore overclocking.
 Some even support pro-level competition features such as provisions for LN2 cooling pots.

 You don't need liquid nitrogen or high-tech trophies to enjoy the speed increases or sense of satisfaction a healthy overclock brings, however.
 All you need to do is use your rig to feel the difference.
-We managed about a 20 percent overclock compared to stock with the i7-8700K, and 20-30 percent overclocks are possible on some CPUs (eg, the i5-8600K can typically reach 4.9GHz compared to 4.0GHz stock).
-The latest 9th Gen Intel CPUs and AMD Ryzen processors may not have quite as much headroom, but the golden era of overclocking is still going strong.
+We managed about a 20% overclock boost compared to stock with the Core i7 8700K, and 20–30% overclocks are possible on some CPUs (eg, the i5 8600K can typically reach 4.9GHz compared to 4.0GHz stock).